feature-engine/feature_engine/docs/api_doc/selection/index.rst

 Feature Selection
 =================

-Feature-engine's feature selection transformers are used to drop subsets of variables.
-Or in other words to select subsets of variables.
+Feature-engine's feature selection transformers are used to drop subsets of variables, or in other words, to select subsets of variables.
+Feature-engine hosts selection algorithms that are in general, not available in other libraries.
+These algorithms have been gathered from data science competitions or used in the industry.

 **Summary of Feature-engine's selectors main characteristics**